Need Marriage Help? Does Your Partner Ever Sound Like They Speak A Foreign Language? How To Handle Conflict Using Mediation Techniques

 Here are two essential tools of the mediation trade that can help you become your own translator.

-1. Mediators validate what their client is saying.
+1. Mediators reflect back what their client is saying.
 In other words, they make sure that they truly understand what the person is saying before moving on and responding.
 Teachers call this checking for understanding.
 Counselors call it reflective listening.
 Call it what you want.
 But don’t respond until you really feel like you understand what the other person is saying.

 2. Mediators seek to clarify information.
 Rather than reacting to what someone is saying, especially if it seems confusing, illogical or frustrating, follow step #1 and validate, and then ask more questions to gain clarification.
 This step is like being a detective — you are drilling for information so you can be confident that you understand what is being said.